mod771/E-Commerce-Component/README.md

 ## What I Learned
   I leanred about how to create new elements using javascipt, how to add class names and remove them, how to add these new elements using appendChild or remove them.
   I have a better understanding of how event listerners work.
 I also leanred about textContent.

   To create a new Element:

     var newItem = document.createElement("li");

   To add/remove a class:

     divPlate.classList.add("plate");
     document.getElementsByClassName("add")[index].classList.remove("in-cart");

-  To add/remove a childNode from its parentNode
+  To add/remove a childNode from its parentNode:

     summaryList.appendChild(newItem);
      summaryList.removeChild(newItem);